Degree thesis topics - Exp. Plant Ecology

 Installing R

-Development of a cattail cultivation and accompanying vegetation on an 8- hectare experimental field, five years after establishment (BA or MA)
+Development of a cattail cultivation and accompanying vegetation on an 8-hectare experimental field, five years after establishment (MA)

 Location: Experimental field near Neukalen